3 ingredients is all what you will need for these peanut butter energy bites! One bowl, a fork and 10 minutes. Say hello to your new favourite snack!

 - 240 g smooth peanut butter

-- 3 tbsp maple syrup (or any other sticky sweetener of choice)
+- 3 tablespoon maple syrup (or any other sticky sweetener of choice)

 - Place all of the ingredients in a large mixing bowl.